sociomantic-tsunami/nessie-ui/src/Grid/README.md

 ### Setting up a Grid

-Let’s set up a simple grid with three Columns.
-We use the `size` prop to set each Column’s width:
+Let’s set up a simple grid with three Columns:

 ```
 <Grid>